Cowsay

 This project you’re looking at is Andrew Janke’s fork of Tony Monroe’s cowsay.
 It was created to provided ongoing maintenance and hosting for cowsay, and is an exercise in applying Open Source development and deployment practices to a small project.
 My hope is that this becomes the canonical modern fork of cowsay.

-This forked project is called "cowsay-apj" where needed to distinguish it from the original cowsay project.
-The program is still called "cowsay".
+This forked project is called “cowsay-org” where needed to distinguish it from the original cowsay project.
+The program is still called “cowsay”.

 Cowsay was originally written by Tony Monroe.
-The cowsay-apj updates primarily provide maintenance, hosting, and deployment support.
+The cowsay-org updates primarily provide maintenance, hosting, and deployment support.
 The main functionality and code are from Tony Monroe.
-Anything involving bureaucracy and software development process were added by Andrew Janke and cowsay-apj contributors.
+Anything involving bureaucracy and software development process were added by Andrew Janke and cowsay-org contributors.

 Andrew Janke is on GitHub at @apjanke.